mrinalwahal/portfolio/content/en/index.md

   - Consciousness
   - Upanishads
 principles:
+  - Don't be religious about tech.
   - Product is more important than individual blocks of code.
   - Not worth the time to go from 98% efficiency to 99%.
   - If you can't explain your product to your grandmother, you don't understand it well enough.
+  - Think in functions.
+Not equations.
+They aren't always the same.
+  - Model your mind with predictive synthesis.
+Not emotional references.
 following:
   - {
     key: My "self" which is a monkey riding an elephant.,